AugustinaCodes/odin-rock-paper-scissors/README.md

 This project is done as part of The Odin Project curriculum.

-The Rock, Paper, Scissors game demonstrates basic understanding of JavaScript functions.
+The Rock, Paper, Scissors game demonstrates basic understanding of JavaScript functions and DOM manipulation

 ### To Run

 1. Run the `index.html` file via Live Server.
-2. Open the browser and inspect
+2. Press the button to start playing
-3. Play the game via console